-How this confidence booster post came to be?
+How did this confidence booster post come to be?

 I should back up; the day before, I added music to my phone that I found on an old memory card.
 The card was from a phone I last used in 2010, the memories came back with the photos I had, and I was grateful for the music I had forgotten I found.

 One of my old “power” songs came on as I walked.
 I noticed my head went up, my steps were faster, and I walked with pride and determination.
 My best friend and I played the same song before we went to the clubs back in the day.

 We all have a power song in our life, find yours and use it for good.

 If you do not have your power song on your phone, you really should!
 I found that having the right music can prepare you for many events in your life that are freaking you out.

 How to use your confidence booster

 This can be a helpful tip for first-time travelers: play your song on the way to the airport or train station.
 Use your power song to get your game-face on and prepare yourself for what comes next.